 Project Innovation Grants will be up to $100,000 in value and last up to two years.
-There will be an open call for applications in early 2019.
+There is currently an open call for these applications – please read below for further information.

 The Endangered Landscapes Programme recognises that the consultation, participatory planning, research, analysis and team-building required for landscape-scale projects takes time and money, and may present a barrier to the development of new and innovative projects.
 With no commitment to fund the initiative after the planning phase, a small number of grants will support the work needed to build alliances and prepare plans (and funding proposals) for exciting and innovative new landscape initiatives.

 The total funding available is $600,000.
 The maximum that any individual project can apply for is $100,000, and applications for smaller amounts are encouraged.
 Grants will last up to two years.